Midwife in the Tire Swing

 “You’re not supposed to know that.”

-The anesthesiologist wrapped a rubber tube around Lucy’s upper arm.
+The anesthesiologist wrapped a rubber tube around Lucy’s arm.
 “Let’s see.
 Hmm, small veins.
 We’ll have to poke around.”
 Lucy made a fist and squeezed his fingers into his palm.
 “You can relax; let the tourniquet do its work.”
 The man looked on from an elevation—lifts, Cuban heels?—out of the way but near enough to cause trouble should trouble be required, the surgeon’s sidekick, upside down and behind, reassuring.

 “What’s your name?
 I like to know who’s digging around inside me.
 I was a navigator.
 Those two comments are unrelated.
 Ever see Moonstruck?”